danilo-dessi/skg/luanyi-extractor/README.md

 5. Run
 ```
-python3 run.py
+python3 run_luanyi.py
 ```

 Please note that our project has been developed in Python 3.6 while the Luan Yi et al. tool uses Python 2.7.

 The execution will produce the directory **csv_e_r** that contains files where for each sentence a list of entities and a list of relations are associated.
-We suggest to run above command in background since they are very time consuming.
+We suggest to run all the above commands in background since they are very time consuming.